 5. Dialogue simulations

 A dialogue simulation is an eLearning content type that simulates a real-world conversation with a customer or other third party.
 It’s great for teaching customer service, sales skills, and any type of training scenario that involves the need for conversation between two parties to establish facts, negotiate, and reach mutually beneficial conclusions in a risk-free environment.
-Good dialogue simulations tend to use branched scenarios, where each decision an employee makes has consequences that affect the outcomes and the next stage of the sim.
+Good dialogue simulations tend to use branching scenarios, where each decision an employee makes has consequences that affect the outcomes and the next stage of the sim.

 How iSpring can help